allyhoward/micb475/agendas/agenda_week9.md

   * repeats indicator test 999 times (calculates p-values each time)
   * in resubmission "we'll use 999 mutations and use a p-value cut off of ____"
   * indicator taxa gives table of p-value and stat value regardless of number of permutations

+* Questions coding with R
+  * DON'T need to rarefy for indicator species (that is only for diversity)
+  * everything autoconverted for you to relative abundance (don't need to do anything extra) --> look at example code
+  * use filtered metadata tables

+* Files too large (from github desktop)
+  * can ignore full metadata tables (only need filtered ones)